mautic/mautic-documentation/pages/01.Home/02.Contributing/docs.en.md

 You might require some knowledge of Git to clone, modify, commit, and push changes.
 However, there is a way to avoid that and edit the files directly in the GitHub web interface or via our web-based interface using the Grav CMS.
 To learn how to contribute using Github, see [Using Github](#using-github).
 If not, you can contribute easily [using Grav](#using-grav).

 ## Report Issues and Fix Bugs
 If you intend to make any changes to the documentation, we recommend filing an issue.
-This lets us reach an agreement on your proposal before you put significant effort into it.
+This allows us to reach an agreement on your proposal before you put significant effort into it.
 To report new issues or fix existing issues, visit the [Mautic Documentation Issues][doc-issues] page on Github.

 A great place to start and familiarize yourself with our contribution process is to take a look at the list of **`good first issues`** that we have earmarked for new contributors.
 These issues have a relatively limited scope.